NVlabs/FLAT/README.md

 	prop_s = data['prop_s']
 ```

-Raw measurements of new scenes can be created by running `./sim/HARDWARENAME_prepare.py`, where `HARDWARENAME` can be `deeptof`, `phasor`, or `kinect`, and new transient rendering pickle files in `./FLAT/trans_render/`.
-The raw measurements of kinect can be loaded using the following code:
+Raw measurements of new scenes can be created by running `./sim/HARDWARENAME_prepare.py`, where `HARDWARENAME` can be `deeptof`, `phasor`, or `kinect`, and new transient rendering pickle files are saved in `./FLAT/trans_render/`.
+The raw kinect measurements can be loaded using the following code:

 ```
 with open(filename,'rb') as f: